Tottenham Hotspur Greatest XI Of All Time

-Tottenham Hotspur is one of the biggest clubs in England.
+Tottenham Hotspur are one of the biggest clubs in England.
 They have often prided themselves on being a working man’s club, playing attractive football without splashing the cash.
-One thing is certain; they’ve always been an entertaining side to watch, regardless of trophies won.
-Without further ado, let’s examine Tottenham Hotspur greatest XI of all time –
+One thing is certain; they’ve always been an entertaining side to watch, regardless of the trophies won.
+Without further ado, let’s examine Tottenham Hotspur greatest XI of all time.

-Here’s the Tottenham Hotspur greatest XI of all time –
+Based on the impact made on the team, here’s the Tottenham Hotspur greatest XI of all time.

 Goalkeeper: Pat Jennings

 Jennings made a huge impact at Watford which prompted Spurs manager Bill Nicholson to splash out £27k for a 19-year-old.
 The gamble paid off and it proved to be one of his greatest-ever signings.
 The young Irishman’s task was to replace Bill Brown of the double-winning side of 1960-61.
 And he sure lived up to the expectations.

 Pat Jennings will be remembered as one of the finest goalkeepers to ever grace the game.
 He spent thirteen years at White Hart Lane, making more than 590 appearances for Spurs in all competitions.
 With Tottenham, he won the FA Cup in 1967, the League Cup in 1971 and 1973, and the UEFA Cup in 1972.